GoogleChrome/web.dev/src/site/content/en/blog/get-installed-related-apps/index.md

 ### Test for the presence of your native app {: #test-native }

-Once you’ve updated your native app and added the appropriate fields to the web app manifest, add code to check for the presence of your native app to your web app.
+Once you've updated your native app and added the appropriate fields to the web app manifest, add code to check for the presence of your native app to your web app.
 Calling `navigator.getInstalledRelatedApps()` returns a `promise` that resolves with an array of your apps that are installed on the